 For optimum results, the garage heaters should be installed as close to the floor as possible.
 In smaller rooms, garage heaters should be mounted eighteen inches off the floor.
 In larger rooms, garage heaters should be mounted at least seven feet above the floor and a minimum of four inches below the ceiling.
 It’s best to mount these heaters on interior walls, far away from any doors or windows.
 They should also be placed away from picture frames and light switches.
 They can be mounted on any wall surface, from wood paneling to plaster, just so long as you’ve done so according to the manufacturer’s instructions and used the materials provided with the unit.

 To guarantee effective heating, garage heaters should always be placed in the coldest corner of the space where it’s installed, but angled towards the center of the room.
-For safety reasons, make sure there is at least 4 inches between the heater and the closest wall, and place any combustible materials at least three feet away from the unit.
+For safety reasons, make sure there are at least 4 inches between the heater and the closest wall, and place any combustible materials at least three feet away from the unit.

 Choosing the Right Heater